srafimdb/AtlasWorkshop/README.md

 Download and Install MongoDB Compass, this is verified MongoDB software.
 Please only use this official link.﻿

-Attendees must connect to the JPMC-GUEST-NETWORK on their personal laptop for the workshop.

-Ability to install binaries on your personal laptop - NodeJS, Python pip3 etc.

 ## Steps
 ### 1. Add sample data to your MongoDB Atlas cluster

-If you haven't already sone so, [create an Atlas cluster](https://cloud.mongodb.com/).
+If you haven't already done so, [create an Atlas cluster](https://cloud.mongodb.com/).

 Make sure at least 1 user with read-write access has been added.